Recreation & Sports

 Lewis & Clark Park, fast paced football action with the Sioux City Bandits of the Champions Professional Indoor Football League (CPIFL), Sioux City Musketeers (USHL Tier One) hockey games, casinos and IMCA racing.
 College football, volleyball, basketball and baseball teams and numerous high school athletic activities round out an outstanding array of sporting events.

 The exciting IMCA Weekly Racing Series begins in late April and ends Labor Day weekend.
-Racing fans can enjoy the excitement weekly at the Raceway Park in Jefferson, South Dakota.
+Racing fans can enjoy the excitement weekly at Park Jefferson International Speedway in Jefferson, South Dakota.

 Sioux City’s climbing venue rivals anything in the Midwest and was built to a quality standard making Sioux City an eligible host for national competitions.
 Rock climbing walls include a 52.5 foot tall tower, 42 foot tall competitive wall, 12 foot tall boulder and 5,900 sq. ft. of climbing space.